ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 <img src="{{ site.baseurl }}/images/150619/make-ant-maven.png" title="Sistemas de Construcción - Google Trends" name="Sistemas de Construcción - Google Trends" /><img src="{{ site.baseurl }}/images/150619/stackoverflow-buildtools.png" title="Sistemas de Construcción - StackOverflow" name="Sistemas de Construcción - StackOverflow" />

 **_Maven_** has for some time with the highest popularity.
-Figures are largely given the ability to model, simply, the logic to be constructed.
+Figures are largely due to the posibility to simply modeling the logic to be constructed.
 As a suggestion recommend not to lose sight of **_Gradle_**.
 This tool has been adopted by teams like Eclipse to make their buildings.

-## 3 Environment configuration
+## 3 Environment Configuration

-This area of the project depends heavily used and the characteristics of each development group.
-Therefore it has not been performed the same analysis would at rest.
+This area greatly depends on the project used and the characteristics of each development group.
+Therefore it has not been analyzed in the same way as the other ones.

-In general the intention is to establish the same scenario: _pogramadores machines, test servers and servers end product_.
+In general the intention is to establish the same scenario: _programming machines, test servers and final servers product_.
 Each scenario should be configured the same packages, dependencies and applications in order to avoid errors during the testing and deployment.

 As recommended elements 2 systems that help standardize and share settings work environments quickly and reliably shown: <a href="https://www.docker.com/">Docker</a> y <a href="https://www.vagrantup.com/">Vagrant</a>.

 <img src="{{ site.baseurl }}/images/150619/docker-vagrant.png" title="Docker-Vagrant - Google Trends" name="Docker-Vagrant - Google Trends" /><img src="{{ site.baseurl }}/images/150619/stackoverflow-docker-vagrant.png" title="Docker-Vagrant - StackOverflow" name="Docker-Vagrant - StackOverflow" />

-**_Docker_** shows higher rates in the charts analyzed. _Docker_ is still a version control system to operating system level. _Docker_ uses the philosophy of _Git_ but at a lower level.
-If you like _Git_ I sure would like to take _Docker_.
-I give it a vistaso recommend this tool.
+**_Docker_** shows higher rates in the charts analyzed. _Docker_ a version control system at operating system level. _Docker_ uses the philosophy of _Git_ but at a lower level.
+If you like **_Git_** you will like to use **_Docker_**.
+I recommend to review this tool.

-## 4 Change control
+## 4 Change Control
 ### 4.1 Projects management
 In this area we have analyzed the project management systems.